jjandjean/jjandjean.github.io/about.md

 Jean and JJ met Lauri at the Sydney Airport in 2017 and thought that she'd be a great partner for Brownie.
 Lauri made a long and difficult journey to the US a year later.
 Ever since then, Brownie and Lauri have become inseparable (except when Brownie is greedy and wants all the food for himself).
+Lauri and Brownie have graciously agreed to be the ring bearers for Jean and JJ's wedding ceremony.